 9:00am – 3:00pm

-The Safety Forum is a gathering place for members of the global fire and emergency community to focus on safety.
+The Safety Symposium is a gathering place for members of the global fire and emergency community to focus on safety.
 To discuss significant events and trends in safety, to promote best practices in safety training, equipment and operations, to reveal safety related research findings, and to explore new approaches to safety.

 In a world that is increasingly volatile, uncertain, complex, time pressured and ambiguous for emergency managers, the forum is themed on decision making in high risk and high consequence environments.